 To increase conversions from your existing website traffic, simplify your sales process, and reduce the amount of work a prospective customer has to do to complete a purchase.
 Make it easy to access the information they need and make taking the next step crystal clear.

 Not all customers want to pay with PayPal or a Visa card.
 The more options that are available for payment, the more likely it is that a prospective customer will complete a purchase.
 By offering a variety of payment methods, you allow customers to use their preferred payment method and help them feel more confident and comfortable making the purchase.

-In addition to offering a variety of payment methods, offering alternative payment terms like payment plans can compel someone who is on the fence about a big purchase to make a buying decision.
+In addition to offering a variety of payment methods, offering alternative payment terms like payment plans can get someone on the fence about a purchase to make a buying decision.